What you can do to help with your claim for Brandon disability benefits

 Complete and return all questionnaires

 The disability examiner assigned to your case may send you questionnaires seeking additional information about your medical condition, work history, and physical and mental limitations.
 Make sure you complete these and return them.
 Your Brandon disability attorney can provide you with guidance about how to complete the questionnaires properly.

 Your disability examiner may arrange for you to be examined by a doctor or to undergo further medical tests if more medical evidence is needed to make a disability determination in your case.
 If you fail to attend an examination without a good reason, a decision will be made on your application without this important evidence.

 Keep a symptom diary

 Keeping a daily diary of your pain and other symptoms is excellent preparation for your hearing testimony.
 Using a diary will help you recall the details and frequency of your symptoms.
 A dairy can also help your doctor because it will show the doctor a complete and detailed history of your symptoms.
 A diary can be especially helpful if you have episodes, such as seizures, or headaches, or if you have good and bad days.
-Your Tampa disability attorney can advise you of the best way to record your symptoms in a diary.
+Your Brandon disability attorney can advise you of the best way to record your symptoms in a diary.